JS80P

 The lib/ directory contains code from the following projects:

-Note: the lib/ directory does not include the whole SDK packages, it only contains what's required for compiling JS80P.
+Note: the lib/ directory does not include the whole SDK packages, it only contains what is required for compiling JS80P.

 Linux

-To compile JS80P on e.g. Ubuntu Linux 22.04 for all supported platforms, the following packages need to be installed:
+To compile JS80P on e.g. Ubuntu Linux 22.04, the following packages need to be installed:

 apt-get install \